Patriots complete comeback with last-second field goal in 30-27 win over Jets

 Three plays later, Newton completed a 19-yard pass to Meyers and then ran for 3 yards on fourth-and-1.
 Newton hit Damiere Byrd for 31 yards to put the ball at the 3.

-Newton ran for 2 yards on first down, was stopped for no gain and then pushed his way into the end zone with his second rushing TD of the game to tie it with 1:57 remaining.
+With a taxed Jets defense tiring, Newton ran for 2 yards on first down, was stopped for no gain and then pushed his way into the end zone for his second rushing TD of the game to tie it with 1:57 remaining.

-NOTES: Jets rookie left tackle Mekhi Becton left in the first half with a chest injury.
+“It was a good win,” Coach Bill Belichick said.
+“I thought we made the plays we needed to make at the end of the game.
+Certainly some things we can do better.
+But we played good complementary football at the end of the game.”

+NOTES: Flacco passed Pro Football Hall of Famer Joe Montana (40,551) for 20th on the NFL’s career yards passing list on his first TD pass to Perriman, a 50-yarder in the second quarter that put the Jets up 13-7.
+Flacco has thrown for 40,726 yards. … Meyers had 12 catches for a career-best 169 yards, joining Rob Gronkowski and Julian Edelman as the only Patriots players with 150 or more yards receiving in a game in the past five seasons. … Patriots LT Isaiah Wynn left briefly in the first half with an ankle injury, but returned. … Jets rookie left tackle Mekhi Becton left in the first half with a chest injury, but coach Adam Gase was unsure if it was a torn pectoral.
 Cornerback Brian Poole was also ruled out at halftime after injuring a knee in the second quarter.

 Send questions/comments to the editors.